Career Services

 Northern Tier Career Connect

-Northern Tier Career Connect is a place for businesses to connect with their future workforce.
+Northern Tier Career Connect is a web-based resource that allows businesses to connect with their future workforce.
 Connections between students and area businesses are important for growth in the region.
 It also helps students to gain understanding of available occupations and industries in their communities.
-Businesses get the ability to educate school staff, parents and students about who they are-what they do and career resources or work-based learning experiences that they have available.
+Northern Tier Career Connect provides businesses with the ability to educate school staff, parents and students about who they are, what they do, and about the career resources or work-based learning experiences they have available..

 Northern Tier Career Connect is a safe place for these connections to happen.
 Students can find work-based learning experiences for numerous occupations via this website.
 With the help of a teacher within the district, direct connections can be made with employers.
 Teachers can look for presenters or panelists for career lessons and events to bring students first-hand knowledge of specific occupations and industries.
 This website eliminates the need to search for occupations, industries and contact information as it is all available and organized within the site.